ponkio/CyberPatriot/README.md

 Linux_Ubuntu.sh
 - Script that is written to do everything in the checklist plus more.
+- Script not perfected, still requires a lot of work.

 Windows.bat
 - Script that does basic securing, checklist is still needed to fully harden the system.

+*Please note that none of these are meant to be used for competition*